Empirical Bayes learning from selectively reported confidence intervals: Abstract

 \section{Abstract}

-We develop a statistical framework for empirical Bayes learning from selectively reported confidence intervals, applied here to provide context for interpreting results published in MEDLINE abstracts.
-A collection of 326,060 z-scores from MEDLINE abstracts (2000–2018) provides context for interpreting individual studies; we formalize this as an empirical Bayes task complicated by selection bias.
-We address selection bias through a selective tilting approach that extends empirical Bayes confidence intervals to truncated sampling mechanisms.
-Sign information is unreliable (a positive z-score need not indicate benefit, and investigators may choose contrast directions post hoc), so we work with absolute z-scores and identify only the distribution of absolute signal-to-noise ratios (SNRs).
-Our framework provides coverage guarantees for functionals including posterior estimands describing idealized replications and the symmetrized posterior mean, which we justify decision-theoretically as optimal among sign-equivariant (odd) estimators and minimax among priors inducing the same absolute SNR distribution. \\
+We develop a statistical framework for empirical Bayes learning from selectively reported confidence intervals, and apply it to provide context for interpreting results published in MEDLINE abstracts.
+We use a collection of 326,060 z-scores from MEDLINE abstracts (2000–2018) as the input for an empirical Bayes analysis, with publication bias as a key methodological challenge.
+We address publication bias through a selective tilting approach that extends empirical Bayes confidence intervals to truncated sampling.
+Our framework provides coverage guarantees for functionals including posterior estimands describing idealized replications and the symmetrized posterior mean, which we justify decision-theoretically as optimal among sign-equivariant (odd) estimators. \\